PubInv/covid19-vent-list/README.md

-# COVID-19 Ventilator Projects and Resources with FAQs
+# COVID-19 Ventilator Projects and Resources with FAQs -- NO LONGER ACTIVELY MAINTAINED AS OF 2023

 An analyzed list of projects to make emergency ventilators in response to COVID-19, focusing on free-libre open source.